plezy/MMM-Dictons/README.md

 ## Installation

 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/plezy/MMM-Dictons.git`.
-2. A new folder will appear, navigate into it : `cd MMM-Dictons`,
-3. Configure the 'config.js' to suits your needs.
+2. Configure the `config.js` file to suits your needs.
-4. Reboot your Pi.
+3. Reboot your Pi.

 ## Usage